pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 A4,       1,       0,
 ```

 Note that it is necessary to add one column for each new chemical/condition added to the experiment (even if in a specific well it is absent).
 It is necessary that the first column contains the ID of the wells that must match with the previous file.
-The first row will not be used and it is specific for the column names.
+The first row will not be used and it is used to have the feature names.

-See the folders  `data_examples` for examples.
+See the folder  `data_examples` for examples.

 ## Outputs of Kinbiont